kerinin/manager/README.md

 in the cluster.
 It will take care of starting & stopping processes as the instance acquires work.

+The first thing you'll need is a working Consul cluster, so if you don't have that, take a minute to learn about [Consul](http://www.consul.io/).

+Next, you'll need to write your daemon.
 Here's an example definition for a cluster of Kafka consumers

 ```ruby
 # /my_manager_daemon.rb